ibm-cloud-docs/Registry/registry_monitor_sysdig.md

 You can configure one instance only of the {{site.data.keyword.mon_full_notm}} service in each region to collect platform metrics.

 * To use platform metrics, you must set up {{site.data.keyword.mon_full_notm}}, see [Getting started tutorial for {{site.data.keyword.mon_full_notm}}](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-getting-started).
-* To configure the Sysdig instance, you must set the *platform metrics* configuration setting, see [Enabling Platform Metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).
+* To configure the monitoring instance, you must set the platform metrics configuration setting, see [Enabling Platform Metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).
-* If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from Sysdig-enabled services are collected automatically and available for monitoring through this instance.
-For more information about Sysdig-enabled services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).
+* If a monitoring instance in a region is already enabled to collect platform metrics, metrics are collected automatically and available for monitoring through this instance.
+For more information about monitoring-enabled services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).
-* For more information about the locations where {{site.data.keyword.registryshort_notm}} is enabled for Sysdig, see [Container services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services_locations#cloud_services_locations_container).
+* For more information about the locations where {{site.data.keyword.registryshort_notm}} is enabled for monitoring, see [Container services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services_locations#cloud_services_locations_container).

 To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where {{site.data.keyword.registryshort_notm}} is provisioned.
 {: important}